 With most of the two-deep coming back, the Golden Bears will be a sleeper team to watch in the Pac-12 next season.
 On the other sideline, the opener against California is a good showcase game for new UNLV coach Marcus Arroyo in the program’s first game in Allegiant Stadium.

 This matchup was slated to take place in Week 0 and in Ireland, but the COVID-19 pandemic forced this game to move to Annapolis during Labor Day weekend.
-Look for quarterback play to be under the spotlight on Aug.
-29. The Fighting Irish return senior quarterback Ian Book, while the Midshipmen are breaking in a new starter after the departure of Malcolm Perry.
+Look for quarterback play to be under the spotlight when this game kicks off in September.
+The Fighting Irish return senior quarterback Ian Book, while the Midshipmen are breaking in a new starter after the departure of Malcolm Perry.
 A new date for this game will be announced later this summer.

 College Football’s Five Must-See Games for Week 1 in 2020

 Week 1 – Thursday, Sept.
 3 – Monday, Sept.
 7

 It’s rare to have a conference matchup in early September, but the Big Ten slated a solid matchup in the first full weekend of action.
 Indiana is coming off the program’s highest-win total since 1993 and another step forward is within reach for 2020 under coach Tom Allen.
 Wisconsin has to replace running back Jonathan Taylor, but coach Paul Chryst’s team returns one of the Big Ten’s top defenses and an experienced quarterback in Jack Coan.